 - Issues associated with pregnancy, labour and post natal care, including post natal depression and baby blues.

-- Working in collaboration with The Water Babies I work to raise awareness of the need for psychological care for families who suffer emotional distress in pregnancy and birth, as well as offer support and therapy for parents and families who have suffered the loss of a baby at any stage in their pregnancy and beyond.
+Working in collaboration with The Water Babies I also work to raise awareness of the need for psychological care for families who suffer emotional distress in pregnancy and birth, as well as offer support and therapy for parents and families who have suffered the loss of a baby at any stage in their pregnancy and beyond.

 Whilst I am trained in a number of therapies the ones I most commonly work with include Cognitive Behavioural Therapy (CBT) and Mindfulness approaches.
 I am however open to exploring different ways of working together to find an approach that best suits you and your specific needs.

 As well as offering therapy across the lifespan I also offer specialised care and consultation to expatriates living overseas.
 Moving to a new country and living abroad can be a remarkably rewarding experience.
 But it also provides a unique set of challenges.
 We can all feel overwhelmed at times, and the additional stresses of living abroad can make these issues more difficult to deal with.
 Issues that we might cope well with when living at home, surrounded by familiar faces and landscapes, become more pressing and difficult to manage when living overseas.

 Timely and appropriate psychological help is extremely important as it can improve prognosis as well as quality of life.
 As a private psychologist I am able to offer appointments when they suit you with no need to wait to access these services.
 As I am an independent practice this also means you do not need a referral from your doctor to attend sessions.
 I also offer sessions in the evenings so you don't need to rearrange your entire schedule or take time off work to see me.